TheCharlatan/thecharlatan.github.io/_posts/2018-7-11-Remote-Lightning.md

 ---
 layout: post
-title: Connecting to a Remote Lightning Node
+title: Connect C-Lightning to a Remote Bitcoin Node
 ---

 This post describes how to make your local lightning node connect to a remote node.